arjanssuri/slink/README.md

 ## Disclaimer

-Slonnect is designed to facilitate networking and should be used responsibly and ethically.
+Slink is designed to facilitate networking and should be used responsibly and ethically.
 Always respect community guidelines and individual privacy.

-slonnect/
+slink/
 │
 ├── src/
 │   ├── core/